radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/01-monitoring.md

 Locate the node and click the ![An image showing the server control panel button](Media/server-control-panel.jpg) button to launch the Server Control Panel.

-><span style="color:red">**IMPORTANT NOTE – when deploying RadiantOne in a cluster, the Main Control Panel allows you to monitor certain aspects of all cluster nodes.
-Each node also has its own Server Control Panel for monitoring other server-specific activities.**
+>[!warning] When deploying RadiantOne in a cluster, the Main Control Panel allows you to monitor certain aspects of all cluster nodes.
+Each node also has its own Server Control Panel for monitoring other server-specific activities.

 ##### CPU, Memory, Disk Space, Disk Latency and Connection Usage